deduce-dev/dac-man/docs/plugins-docs/extend/json.md

 ### Setting the output detail level from the header
-The only customization we are specifying here is varying the detail level for the outputs of the JSON plugin.
+The only customization we are specifying here is varying the detail level for the outputs of the JSON plug-in.

 ## Creating a runnable change analysis script